o2r-project/api/docs/compendium/upload.md

 # Upload via API

-Upload a unvalidated research compendium as a compressed `.zip` archive.
+Upload a research compendium as a compressed `.zip` archive with an HTTP `POST` request using `multipart/form-data`.

 The upload is only allowed for logged in users.
 To run the upload from the command line, login on the website and open you browser cookies.
 Find a cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.
 Copy the contents of the cookie into the request example below.

 Upon successful extraction of archive, the `id` for the new compendium is returned.